When Should I Worry About...

 "Dyes do serve a fun function as they make foods and desserts look fun and tasty," adds Beaver.
 "However, there is convincing evidence for the removal of red dye 3 from our food supply based on our laws."

-What is red dye 3 and why isn't it banned in foods?
+What is red dye 3, and why was it allowed in foods for so long?

 Red dye 3, also known as erythrosine, is a synthetic dye made from petroleum that gives popular food and drinks a bright red cherry color.
 It was first approved more than a century ago in 1907 when little research had been conducted on the coloring agent.
 For context, this occurred decades before we knew that smoking causes cancer, back in the days when cigarettes were "physician-approved."